bwalshe/branchless/README.md

 the character was between 'a' and 'z'.

-## V1.5: A slightly less jumpy implementation
+## V1.5: A Slightly Less Jumpy Implementation

 *You can skip this section if you want, it describes how to make things a bit more efficient, but it doesn't introduce branchless instructions yet.*